 Get a Flight Voucher worth up to $1,000 when you apply with code* by August 25, 2022

 Learn by doing, and establish a track record of success through project-based learning within real-world business enterprises.
 This hands-on program incorporates a professional consulting project into your semester study program, as you’ll work both independently and alongside peers and industry professionals to generate solutions to real-world business problems.
 In this program, you’ll utilize several of the most sought-after competencies by employers, such as team work, critical thinking, and problem solving.
 You’ll emerge on the other side a better leader, thinker, and potential employee in today’s hyper-competitive market.

 - Withdraw by:

 The required Business Consulting course is comprised of both a flipped classroom-style online academic course and a locally based business consulting project that will require you to meet regularly with clients and conduct group work outside of class.
 You’ll have the opportunity to learn about your assigned company through in-person or virtual meetings and by visiting their facilities/operations, conducting market research, creating relationships, ideating proposals and solutions, all of which will culminate in a consulting proposal.

-In addition to your 3-credit business consulting course and project, you will choose 3-4 additional CEA elective course to take from the catalog of course options available to you.
+In addition to your 3-credit business consulting course and project, you will choose 1 CEA Core course and 2-3 additional CEA course to take from the catalog of course options available to you.
 This provides you with the opportunity to gain professional experience while also making progress toward your degree requirements and engaging in classes that afford a richer cultural experience.